 You’re familiar with fishing tournaments, of course.
 Surf fishing brings a whole new sort of tournament to the fore: surfcasting tournaments.
 What would any fishing-related activity be without someone keeping a record?

-The current world record holderOpens in a new tab. for long-distance surfcasting is Danny Moeskops, with a cast of 313.46 yards.
+The current world record holder for long-distance surfcasting is Danny Moeskops, with a cast of 313.46 yards.

 Skishing